rhthsa/openshift-demo/ci-cd-with-jenkins.md

     ![](images/backend-stage-env.png)

-## Improvement Needs
+## Possible improvement
-- Move away from deploymentconfig to deployment
+- Change from deploymentconfig to deployment
-- Move away from OpenShift's template to kustomize
+- Change from OpenShift's template to kustomize
 - Validate SonarQube result